Daylight Hours Solution

 Variables Used

-Latitude Angle - (Measured in Radian) - Latitude Angle is defined as the angle between the sun's rays and its projection on the horizontal surface.
+Declination Angle - (Measured in Radian) - Declination Angle is the angle between the magnetic field lines and the horizontal plane at a particular location on the Earth's surface.

 STEP 1: Convert Input(s) to Base Unit